radixdlt/scrypto_tutorial/4_event_ticket_system/README.md

 1. Increase the current epoch to 200: `resim set-current-epoch 200`
 1. Call the `enter_event` method again
 1. Try to call the same method again, you should see an error because you already used the ticket!

-## How to run (Windows)
-1. Reset your environment: `resim reset`
-1. Create a new account: `resim new-account`
-1. Build and deploy the blueprint on the local ledger: `resim publish .`